Myronmeng/GCPDataEngineer/UdemyLecure1.md

 ### Pig
 Scripting language.
 Pig enables data worders to write complex data transformations without knowing Java.
 Pig's simple SQL-like scripting language is called Pig Latin.
+### Oozie and Sqoop
+Oozie is a worflow scheduler system to manage apache hadoop jobs Sqoop transfers large amounts of data into hdfs from relational databases such as mySql.